 - Whether the child is a member of a minority or sibling group, and

 - Whether the child has a medical condition or a physical, mental, or emotional handicap.”

-Bottom line, if your child does not receive adoption subsidy/adoption assistance benefits, you will likely have to have qualified expenses to claim the credit.
+Bottom line, if your child does not receive adoption subsidy/adoption assistance benefits, you will likely have to have qualified adoption expenses to claim the adoption tax credit.

-Example 1 — A couple adopted two brothers who had been determined to have special needs.
-The parents had $6,500 in federal income tax withheld from their paychecks, and their tax liability is $7,000, which means they would normally owe $500 to the IRS.
-Their adoption tax credit is $26,800, and they can use $7,000 (their tax liability) of that with their 2015 taxes.
-They get a refund of the $6,500 they had already paid, and can carry over $19,800 for up to five more years.
+Example 1— A couple adopted two brothers from foster care in 2015 who were determined to have special needs.
+The parents had $6,500 in federal income tax withheld from their paychecks, and their tax liability is $7,000, which means they would normally owe an additional $500 to the IRS.
+Their adoption tax credit is $26,800, and they could have used $7,000 (their tax liability) of that with their 2015 taxes.
+They get a refund of the $6,500 they had already paid, and they do not pay the $500 they would have owed.
+They carry over $19,800 to the next year (which can be used for up to five more years starting with 2015).